18F/join.tts.gsa.gov/pages/positions/contact-center-optimization-specialist.md

 To qualify for this role, you must have one year of specialized experience equivalent to the GS-{{ page.gs_level | minus: 1 }} in the Federal service.
 Specialized experience is:

+1. Experience leading contact center and customer experience strategies for a government agency or organization.
+This experience must include **THREE** of the following:
+- Developing and executing contact center operations or strategies
+- Developing and executing contact center modernization operations or strategies
+- Leading contact center technology implementation or deployment within internal applications or systems
+- Developing key performance metrics

+2. Experience applying user-centered design disciplines.
+This experience must include **ALL** of the following:
+- Using user-centered planning tools
+- Using agile, lean or other iterative product development methodologies

+3. Experience navigating highly ambiguous or uncertain situations to deliver results for clients.
+This experience must include **ALL** of the following:
+- Leading client-facing consulting projects or initiatives
+- Collaborating with cross-functional teams to achieve organizational or project objectives and deliverables
+- Monitoring and providing mentorship, corrections, and feedback to team members

 Qualification determinations cannot be made when resumes do not include the required information, so failure to provide this information may result in disqualification.